 - Typical sprinkler precipitation rates: Multi-stream rotors - 0.3 inches per hour; rotor heads - 0.5 to 0.75 inches per hour; fixed sprays - 1.25 to 1.5 inches per hour

 How Often Does Grass Need to be Watered?

-It's best to water once a week, and give your grass a deep soaking every time you water.
-If you have soil with poor drainage you may need to water twice a week for a shorter time.
+Start with one watering day per week, and add another day as needed.
+For soil with poor drainage, divide long run times into several shorter cycles on the same day.
+For example, instead of running the sprinkler for 30 minutes continuously, water for 10 minutes, 3 times, with each watering time separated by an hour or more.
+This will give your grass a deep soaking every time you water.
 To find out how often to water in the summer, locate your grass type in the table of Watering Frequency for Turf Grass below.
 Another easy tip is to look for footprints: if you leave footprints on the grass after walking on it, it's time to water.
 If the grass springs back, just relax and enjoy your beautiful turf.

 Watering Frequency for Turf Grasses adapted for College Station*

 * Note: Adapted from Texas AgriLife Extension publications.